springyworks/burnko/README.md

 all hardware share the same behavior in terms of execution speed.
 For instance, a matrix multiplication kernel can be launched with many different parameters, which are highly sensitive to the size of the matrices and the hardware.
-Using the wrong configuration could reduce the speed of execution by a large factor (10 times or even more in extreme cases), so choosing the right kernels becomes a priority.
+Using the wrong configuration could reduce the speed of execution by a large factor (10 times or even more in some cases), so choosing the right kernels becomes a priority.

 With our home-made backends, we run benchmarks automatically and choose the best configuration for